QuantumLab-ZY/HamGNN/README.md

     tensorboard --logdir train_dir
     ```
    where `train_dir` is the directory where HamGNN saves training logs, as specified in `config.yaml`.
-4. **Prediction**: After training, the model can be used for predictions:
+4. **Prediction**: After completing the training process (recommended after band training), the model can be used to make predictions.
+Follow these steps:
     - Convert the structures to be predicted into `graph_data.npz`.
     - Set `checkpoint_path` in `config.yaml` to the trained model's path and `stage` to `test`.
     - Run: